Find out about what it is like to live in halls of residence and watch our videos for more information.

 Already living in halls?
 See our information for current residents.

-Your room will have a bed, desk and chair, wardrobe and drawers and you will have either a shared bathroom and toilet or ensuite facilities, depending on the type of room you choose.
+Your room will have a bed, desk and chair and wardrobe and you will have either a shared bathroom and toilet or ensuite facilities, depending on the type of room you choose.

 Some of our halls have communal social areas and access to a garden area.
 For information on specific facilities, visit individual halls pages.
 Where necessary, there may be times when visitors and overnight guests may not be allowed in student accommodation, and the use of common rooms may be limited in the interest of our residents' health and safety.

 Who will I be living with?